 15. NOB HILL

 Nob Hill is one of the most prestigious neighborhoods of San Francisco.
 Moreover, Nob Hill is one of the most affluent neighborhoods in the USA.

 Nob Hill is sandwiched between Russian Hill, Pacific Heights, Union Square, and Civic Center, Chinatown, and the Financial District.
 Telegraph Hill and North Beach are nearby.
-In short, Nob Hill is in the core of the heart of San Francisco.
+In short, Nob Hill is at the core of the heart of San Francisco.